Federal Trade Commission.

 II.
 Request for Comment

 Postal mail addressed to the Commission is subject to delay due to heightened security screening.
 As a result, we encourage you to submit your comment online.
-To make sure that the Commission considers your online comment, you must file it at https://ftcpublic.commentworks.com/ftc/safeguardsrulenprm by following the instructions on the web-based form.
-If this document appears at http://www.regulations.gov/#!home, you also may file a comment through that Web site.
+To make sure that the Commission considers your online comment, you must file it at https://www.regulations.gov by following the instructions on the web-based form.

-If you file your comment on paper, write “Safeguards Rule, 16 CFR 314, Project No. P145407” on your comment and on the envelope, and mail your comment to the following address: Federal Trade Commission, Office of the Secretary, 600 Pennsylvania Avenue NW., Suite CC-5610 (Annex B), Washington, DC 20580, or deliver your comment to the following address: Federal Trade Commission, Office of the Secretary, Constitution Center, 400 7th Street SW., 5th Floor, Suite 5610 (Annex B), Washington, DC 20024.
+If you file your comment on paper, write “Safeguards Rule, 16 CFR part 314, Project No. P145407” on your comment and on the envelope, and mail your comment to the following address: Federal Trade Commission, Office of the Secretary, 600 Pennsylvania Avenue NW, Suite CC-5610 (Annex B), Washington, DC 20580; or deliver your comment to the following address: Federal Trade Commission, Office of the Secretary, Constitution Center, 400 7th Street SW, 5th Floor, Suite 5610 (Annex B), Washington, DC 20024.
+If possible, please submit your paper comment to the Commission by courier or overnight service.

 End Supplemental Information